Jake1Egelberg/DEAR/README.txt

 	b) Monitor the buildindex and 1fastqfiles folders to see addition of new files
 	c) Check task manager to ensure that resources are being directed towards RNA-seq program (shows up as Windows Command Processor)
 	d) Ensure that analysis is complete in "progress" folder before the command window closes automatically
-	e) If analysis stops on 3DE_ANALYSIS, re-configure threshold and sample values to include more genes
+	e) If analysis stops on 3DE_ANALYSIS, you may need to re-configure threshold and sample values to include more genes

 ------------------------------------------------------------

-EXAMPLE FASTQ SEQUENCE ACCESSION #S TO START:
+EXAMPLE FASTQ SEQUENCES TO START:
 SRR1552444
 SRR1552445
 SRR1552446